San Francisco, CA

 - Actively participating in team discussions, collaborating on cross-team projects, and helping develop CEP’s internal knowledge base and operations

-- College degree (B.S., B.A.) and some work experience required
+- College degree (B.S., B.A.), or equivalent, and some work experience required

 - Demonstrated ability to conduct high quality quantitative analysis and synthesize findings into persuasive recommendations.
-Comfort with basic statistical analyses such as T-Tests, ANOVA, and Chi Squares is required
+Comfort with running and interpreting basic statistical analyses such as T-Tests, ANOVA, and Chi Squares is required.

 We believe diversity and inclusion are key drivers of creativity and innovation, and we actively seek out candidates with diversity of backgrounds, skills, experiences, and perspectives for this exciting role.

-Compensation is competitive and includes generous benefits.
 CEP is based in Cambridge, Massachusetts, with a second office in San Francisco, California.
-This position is available in CEP’s San Francisco office.
+There is a preference for this person to work in our San Francisco, CA office.

 Please fill out our application for employment and attach a resume and thoughtful cover letter, outlining how your skills and experience meet the qualifications of the position.
-If you have any questions, please contact Alyse d’Amico, Director of Human Capital and Special Assistant to the President or Leaha Wynn, Senior Coordinator, Human Capital at email@example.com.
+If you have any questions, please contact Leaha Wynn, Associate Manager, Human Capital; Diversity and Inclusion Strategist or Alyse d’Amico, Director of Human Capital at jobs [at] cep [dot] org.
 Applications will be reviewed on a rolling basis.